Mini Tribute: Billy Gray

 –Annmarie Gatti for Classic Movie Hub

-Please note that only Continental United States (excluding Alaska, Hawaii, and the territory of Puerto Rico) and Canada entrants are eligible.
+Please note that only Continental United States residents (excluding Alaska, Hawaii, and the territory of Puerto Rico) are eligible to enter this giveaway contest. (see contest rules for further information)

-And — BlogHub members ARE eligible to win if they live within the Continental United States or Canada (as noted above).
+BlogHub members ARE also eligible to win if they live within the Continental United States (as noted above).

 …..